Artificial Intelligence

 All the big models run on external servers and are usually only available through a (paid) account.
 There are some alternatives available that you can run locally on your own machine.
 Installing these usually involves complex installation procedures, but there's a trend for 'one-click-installers' that get you set up relatively painlessly.
 Below you can find some simple installers for various generative AI's.

 Note 1 All of these models take up significant amount of space on your computer.
 The programs can take up to 3Gb, and the models are even larger.
-Make sure you have around 30Gb free once you get these models running!
+Make sure you have around 30Gb free when you get these models running!

 Image generation on your own computer